 Traditionally, alcohol that’s sold in stores has relied on the three-tier distribution model.
 Essentially, that means that an alcohol manufacturer must sell their product to distributors that then sell to the retailers.
 Because of this model, only top-level brands have had the opportunity to be distributed nationally.

-However, U.S. law states that wine and other beverages that are lower in alcohol content can get around this system by selling directly to consumers.
+However, U.S. law states that wine and other lower alcohol content can get around this system by selling directly to consumers.
 Many winemakers have already been doing this on a national and international scale through subscription wine clubs.

 For direct-to-consumer brands of alcohol, the challenge lies in getting a buyer to purchase a brand of drink online when they’ve never tasted it.
 Direct-to-consumer style and branding can help combat this challenge.